Summary sheets - new generation (beta 7.6)

 Code | ${PROJECT_CODE} |

-Icon | ${ICONE} |
+Icon | ${ICON} |

-Long label | ${LIBELLE_LONG_PROJET} |
+Long label | ${LONG_PROJECT_TITLE} |

 Description | ${PROJECT_DESCRIPTION} |

-status | status |
+status | ${status} |

 Project creation date | ${PROJECT_CREATION_DATE} |

-Update date | ${DATE_MAJ_PROJET} |
+Update date | ${PROJECT_UPDATE_DATE} |

 Resource scheduling date | ${RESOURCE_PLANNING_DATE} |

-Date project closed | ${CLOSED_PROJECT_DATE} |
+Date project closed | ${PROJECT_CLOSED_DATE} |

-project manager | ${PROJECT_MANAGER} |
+project manager | ${PROJECT MANAGER} |

-template | template |
+template | ${template} |

-Father project | ${PROJET_PERE} |
+Father project | ${FATHER PROJECT} |

-Project weather | ${ATT_METEO} |
+Project weather | ${ATT_WEATHER} |

 Project team